AntonBiryukovUofC/RayTracerFortran/README.md

 0

 The total number of entries is ncount2 (from the main code file)
-14. Set the ierr_rt to zero temporarily!
-15. Exchange does not seem to work properly
-16. Need to figure out the size of sample (columns on sample file - there are too many for some reason)
-17. Sampling has a lot of zeroes in SdRt, otherwise looks close to uniform !
-18. DarRT size should be different!!
 19. Feed through the array sizes in my subroutine-R